tub-nubomedia/connectivity-manager/README.md

 ./connectivity-manager.sh start
 ```

-Once the Nubomedia PaaS Manager is started you can access the screen session that is in another window with the ms-vnfm running:
+Once the Connectivity Manager is started you can access the screen session that is in another window with the ms-vnfm running:

 ```bash
 screen -x connectivity-manager